jlarata/portfolio/README_en.md

 # Methods

 GET, POST, PUT and DELETE methods can be found in each objeto.controller.
 The frontend is a One Page Application, and each component/visualization matches one or several methods of an object.controller in the backend.
-Each method show, modify, create or eliminate values on the Database.
+Each method shows, modifies, creates or eliminates values on the Database.
 Instead of asigning one visualization to one GET-method for each table, i've designed several tables with 1:1 or 1:* relations, and designed from scrath the methods to implement SELECT+JOIN querys.

 For example: